Section 10: Support to Study Procedure

 10.5.11 If you are unwilling or unable to participate at any stage of this procedure or to attend a meeting, we may still follow this procedure where it is reasonable to do so.
 We may also deal with issues and make decisions based on written reports and statements, if you and/or your supporter are absent from meetings.

-10.5.12 In cases where we think it is in your own and/or others’ best interests, we may escalate immediately to a higher stage without completing the procedure at the lower stage.
+10.5.12 In rare cases where we think it is in your own and/or others’ best interests, we may escalate immediately to stage 2 without completing the procedure at the lower stage.
+If this is the case, you will be provided with an explanation as to why it has been escalated.

-10.6.1 If we decide to impose precautionary measures on you, you may be prevented from carrying out certain activities temporarily.
+10.7.1 If we decide to impose precautionary measures, you may be prevented from carrying out certain activities temporarily.
 These are explained in Section 13.

-10.7.1 We expect to deal informally with initial or emerging concerns about your fitness to study, wherever possible.
-Your school will invite you to an informal meeting as soon as possible to discuss the concerns raised.
+10.8.1 We expect to deal informally with initial or emerging concerns about your fitness to study, wherever possible.
+You will be invited to an informal meeting as soon as possible to discuss the concerns raised.
+Normally, you will be issued with a statement of concern in advance of the meeting or at the meeting itself.
+This will help explain and contextualise the concerns we have.

-10.7.3 We will explain why we are concerned.
-To support you, we may:
+10.8.4 We will explain why we are concerned.
+As an outcome to support you, we may:

 • Suggest support arrangements and/or reasonable adjustments to be put in place for you;